-The Advantages and Disadvantages of Moca VPN
+The Good & Bad of Moca VPN

 If you are from the Asian region, you probably have heard about the Freedur VPN service provider.
 It is was one of the leading VPN providers in the China, where censorship is highly implemented.
 However, recently, it merged with the Moca VPN.
 They've got a new site, new servers, and a new service.

-Advantages of Moca VPN
+Positives of Moca VPN

 Moca VPN is a pretty standard service.
 Some of the best features of Moca VPN are not unlike other VPN services.
 For example, it protects your online footprint while you are using the Internet.
-It is of course a pretty standard feature that you can protect your Internet connection from hackers and virtual criminals out there.
+It is of course a pretty standard feature that you can protect your internet connection from hackers and virtual criminals out there.

-Why should I choose Moca VPN over other VPNs?
+Q: Why should I choose Moca VPN over other VPNs?

-- Because we go out of our way to make sure our customers are satisfied.
+A: Because we go out of our way to make sure our customers are satisfied.

 It's interesting that the best thing about their VPN service is that they try hard.
 Maybe it's true, but I'm pretty sure most services do as well.

 That's pretty cheap when compared to some of others that cost about $15 a month for a subscription.
 There are also different contract lengths which are more expensive for the less time you sign up for.
 Rates for quarterly and six months of service are $29.95 and $49.95.
 Ordering just one month of service is going to cost you $14.95, which is on the high end for 1 month of VPN service.
 If you are going to pay $15 dollars for a VPN, I would suggest VyprVPN instead.

 As a new VPN provider (at least in name), I do believe that they're trying hard to keep their customers satisfied.
 This does count for something, as VPN services like Astrill have rude customer support and controversy surrounding the quality of their service.